 “Two things fill the mind with ever new and increasing wonder and awe: the starry heavens above me and the moral law within me”, is how Immanuel Kant (1724-1804) one of the most influential Western philosophers expressed wonder and awe.

 Kant points to the starry night, which can and should dwarf our sense of self-importance.

 The human moral sense, particularly those who gravitate towards liberal theories, may be vulnerable to moral illusions.

-For us Americans, our founding fathers and our framers were greatly concerned with liberty, by which meant placing restrictions on the types of laws made, but they were not sufficiently concerned with freedom.
+For us Americans, our founding fathers and our framers were greatly concerned with Liberty, which meant placing restrictions on the types of laws made.
+Still, they were not sufficiently worried about freedom.